-We have drawn on our expertise in the fields of power electronics, magnetic design, mechanical and heat dissipation capabilities, control loops and algorithms and power line communications to design and develop what we believe to be the most advanced commercial solutions for harvesting power from solar PV systems.
-Our advanced technologies are explained in more detail below.
+We have drawn on our expertise in the fields of power electronics, magnetic design, mechanical and heat dissipation, control loops and algorithms, power line communications and lithium-ion battery technology to design and develop what we believe to be the most advanced commercial solutions for harvesting power from solar PV, storage and energy management solutions for residential and commercial applications.
+These technologies are explained in more detail below.

 As part of our growth strategy, we have acquired companies that have technologies that can leverage our expertise in power electronics and power optimization.
-By combining acquired resources with our current research and development teams, we are expanding our activities into other essential areas such as e-Mobility, battery storage and energy storage systems.
+By combining acquired resources with our current research and development teams, we are expanding our activities into other areas such as e-Mobility, and energy storage systems.

-Power optimizers
+Power Optimizers

-Our power optimizers are DC/DC step up/step down (buck boost) converters designed and developed to operate in harsh outdoor environments at very high conversion efficiency.
-Our power optimizers include proprietary power electronics customized to efficiently convert power from the PV module to the inverter.
-The components are selected and the conversion topology is designed for the power optimizer specifications, and the power optimizer design is verified for consistent performance and reliability in numerous lab tests and simulations.
+Our Power Optimizers are DC/DC step up/step down (buck boost) converters designed and developed to operate in harsh outdoor environments at very high conversion efficiency.
+Our Power Optimizers include proprietary power electronics customized to efficiently convert power from the PV module to the inverter.

-A key factor in the performance of our power optimizer is determined by the digital control algorithms and closed-loop control mechanism.
-The power optimizer's control is built into our advanced ASIC which is responsible for all critical digital control functions of the power optimizer, including detailed power analysis, digital control of the power conversion subsystem, power line communications and networking.
-Since each power optimizer handles the power and voltage of a single module, we are able to reach a high degree of semiconductor integration by leveraging low cost silicon in standard semiconductor packages.
-As a result, much of the functionality of our power optimizer can be integrated into a standard ASIC instead of use of discrete electronic components, resulting in lower costs and higher reliability.
+A key factor in the performance of our Power Optimizer is determined by the digital control algorithms and closed-loop control mechanism.
+The Power Optimizer's control is built into our advanced ASIC which is responsible for all critical digital control functions of the power optimizer, including detailed power analysis, digital control of the power conversion subsystem, power line communications and networking.
+Since each Power Optimizer handles the power and voltage of either a single or two modules, we are able to reach a high degree of semiconductor integration by leveraging low cost silicon in standard semiconductor packages.
+As a result, much of the of our Power Optimizer functionality can be integrated into a standard ASIC instead of requiring discrete electronic components, resulting in lower costs and higher reliability.

-The ASIC performs the critical power analysis and power conversion control functions of the power optimizer.
-The power analysis functions process the state and working parameters at the power optimizer's input and output, and together with advanced digital control and state machine logic, control the power conversion function.
+The ASIC performs the critical power analysis and power conversion control functions of the Power Optimizer.
+The power analysis functions process the state and working parameters at the Power Optimizer's input and output and, together with advanced digital control and state machine logic, control the power conversion function.
 In addition, our digital control system uses technology that allows the solar PV installation to anticipate and adapt to changing operating conditions, and to protect itself against system anomalies.
-In 2021, we incorporated our fourth generation ASIC in our new generation of power optimizers (S-series).
-In addition, we added cable temperature monitoring functionality to this new generation of optimizers to improve their safety.
+In 2021, we incorporated our fourth generation ASIC in our new generation of Power Optimizers (S-series).
+In addition, we added cable temperature monitoring functionality, called the Sense Connect, to this new generation to improve their safety capabilities.

-Each power optimizer in the array is connected to the inverter by a power line communications networking link.
-Our power line communications link uses a proprietary networking technology that we developed, utilizing the existing DC wiring between the power optimizers and the inverter to transmit and receive data between these devices.
+Each Power Optimizer in the array is connected to the inverter by a power line communications networking link.
+Our power line communications link uses a proprietary networking technology that we developed, utilizing the existing DC wiring between the Power Optimizers and the inverter to transmit and receive data between these devices.